Principia College: History

 Although Principia College was born out of The Principia, founded by Mary Kimball Morgan in 1898, the name Principia was not adopted until 1898.
 As Morgan's school grew, the founder of Christian Science, Mary Baker Eddy, approved The Principia's reference as a Christian Science school.
 Emerging from the Principia Lower, Middle, and Upper Schools founded between 1898 and 1906, Principia College was established with a purpose of "serving the Cause of Christian Science through appropriate channels open to it as an educational institution."
-The college, however, has no official affiliation with the Christian Science Church and Christian Science is not taught as a subject, but its teachings form the basis of community life at Principia.
+The college, however, has no official affiliation with the Christian Science Church, and Christian Science is not taught as a subject, but its teachings form the basis of community life at Principia.
 The first Upper School class graduated in 1906 and it is from this class that a junior college was established, whose first alumni graduated in 1917.
 Principia College has been accredited by the Higher Learning Commission since 1923.
+The Junior College was formally recognized and accredited by the University of Missouri in 1916.

 Architect Bernard Maybeck was commissioned to design a new college campus in Elsah, Illinois.
 By 1931, ground was broken on what would become his largest commission.

 On the Principia College grounds is Eliestoun House, designed by Alexander Wadsworth Longfellow Jr. and completed in 1890.
 When Principia began moving to Elsah, guests stayed there, including Mary Kimball Morgan and Bernard Maybeck.

 In 1934, Principia College graduated its first class as a full four-year institution.
-In 1935, the college was officially moved to its present-day location in Elsah.
+From February 28 to March 2, 1935, the college was officially moved to its present-day location in Elsah.

 The Principia College campus was once considered as the site for the United States Air Force Academy though ultimately the Air Force chose a location in Colorado Springs, Colorado, instead.

 On April 19, 1993, about 300 acre of the campus was designated a National Historic Landmark by the United States Department of the Interior.
 The year 1998 marked centennial celebrations by the school.

 In the 21st century, the school's enrollment size has declined due to the dwindling number of Christian Scientists.
 As of 2024, the school began accepting students with no affiliation with Christian Science.